LUCA PFERDMENGES, THE '' GERMAN TRAVEL GUY ''

 STYLING: FEMKE VAN TIGGELE

-As a child, I went on vacation with my mother and sister to the North Sea, along the German and Dutch coasts.
-Although I really enjoyed it—Zeeland is beautiful—I was secretly jealous of classmates who went to Spain and Greece.
-By the time I became a teenager, I was heavily into juggling and participated in shows.
-I was eager to attend workshops and training where jugglers from all over the world gathered.
-My mother was fine with it, as long as I funded it myself and had the proper guidance.
-As a result, I quickly gained responsibility and became independent.
-In 2017, I took my first flight to Poland and, in no time, I was traveling from juggling conference to juggling conference.
+As a child, I went on vacation with my mother and sister to the North Sea, along the German and Dutch coast.
+Although I really enjoyed that—Zeeland is beautiful—I was secretly jealous of classmates who went to Spain and Greece.
+By the time I became a teenager, I was actively juggling and participating in shows.
+I wanted to attend workshops and trainings where jugglers from all over the world came together.
+My mother was fine with it, provided I funded it myself and had the right guidance.
+This quickly taught me responsibility and made me independent.
+In 2017, I took my first flight to Poland, and in no time, I was traveling from juggling conference to juggling conference.
 When I arrived in China, my 76th country, I thought: this is what I want to do.
 I want to visit all the countries in the world.
-To the Chinese circus festival, I said: “If you’re paying for my return flight anyway, send me back via Uzbekistan.
+I told the Chinese circus festival: “If you’re paying for my return flight anyway, just send me via Uzbekistan on the way back.

 WASHING IN COW URINE

-"I often travel alone, because not many people want to go to dangerous countries like Iraq and Afghanistan.
-Sometimes I'm scared.
-In Papua New Guinea, for example, I was in the car with a police officer who was supposed to take me to the airport when a robbery suddenly took place.
-He got out and fired a few warning shots in the air.
-I was beside myself.
-If there was any return fire, I would definitely be hit.
-Fortunately, the policeman quickly got back in and nicely drove me to the airport.
-In South Africa, I was arrested by a corrupt officer who wanted to see money because I supposedly photographed a roundabout.
-When I refused, I was thrown in a cell.
-I sat there for hours.
-In the end, I negotiated: instead of paying 200 euros, I was allowed to pay 20 euros.
-Then I was able to leave.
+"I often travel alone because not many people want to go to dangerous countries like Iraq and Afghanistan.
+Sometimes I am scared.
+For example, in Papua New Guinea, I was in the car with a police officer who was taking me to the airport when suddenly a robbery took place.
+He got out and fired a few warning shots into the air.
+I was terrified.
+If they shot back, I would surely be hit.
+Luckily, the policeman soon got back in and took me safely to the airport.
+In South Africa, I was arrested by a corrupt officer who wanted money because I supposedly took a photo of a roundabout.
+When I refused, I was thrown into a cell.
+I stayed there for hours.
+Eventually, I negotiated: instead of 200 euros, I was allowed to pay 20 euros.
+Then I could leave.
 But I also experience less dangerous, unique things.
 In South Sudan, I was the first tourist to participate in the morning ritual of the Mundari tribe.
 Men from this tribe wash their hair with cow urine, which gives it a special color.
 They find it attractive.
 They also wash themselves with it.
-I admit: it was pretty gross."
+I admit: it was kind of gross."

 REFLECTION

 'Traveling makes me grateful.
-It allows me to reflect on my own life and realize how much luxury I grew up in.
-If I'm irritated now because public transport, for example, doesn't run on time, I think: what is it about?
+It allows me to reflect on my own life and realize how much luxury I was raised in.
+If I'm annoyed because public transport, for example, doesn't run on time, I think: what is it about?
 There are so many people living in poverty.
-The downside is that I see my family and friends less.
-Luckily, for now, I have an apartment in Buenos Aires, Argentina.
+The downside is that I see my family and friends very little.
+Fortunately, I currently have an apartment in Buenos Aires, Argentina.
 This home base provides a bit more peace.
-Incredible that the little boy who dreamed of Spain has now seen all 195 countries of the world.'
+It's incredible that the little boy who dreamed of Spain has now seen all 195 countries of the world.'